 The Bittersuite logo itself is a beautifully designed ambigram – a graphic that spells out a word not only in its original form but also in another direction or orientation.
 Featured prominently on the letterhead, the design also incorporates a playful concept where a simple fold in the top corner creates another illustration

-09. Wine Concepts
+10. Wine Concepts

-10. One Flew South
+11. One Flew South

-14. Dylan's Barbershop
+13. Dylan's Barbershop

-We love this obvious but brilliant comb letterhead design for a start-up barbershop in Portland, Oregon.
-Graphic designer for Nike Sportwear Lizzy Green came up with the concept for this eye-catching identity.
+We love this obvious but brilliant comb letterhead design for a startup barbershop in Portland, Oregon.
+Graphic designer for Nike Sportwear, Lizzy Green, came up with the concept for this eye-catching identity.

-17. Best Men's Ties
+14. Best Men's Ties

 This elegant, stylish design for high quality tie retailer Best Men's Ties was created by Croatian design studio Cipmann.
 The brief was to create a 'visual identity that will communicate elegance and style to men who enjoy fine neckwear'.
 And this classy design does just that.

-18. Absurd Machine Production
+15. Absurd Machine